-The Board of Directors with a view to expedite the process of share transfer had authorised Mr. Ashok Sharma, Managing Director to approve transmission of shares, name deletion, issue of duplicate shares etc. and the same gets confirmed by the Board in their subsequent meeting.
+The Board of Directors with a view to expedite the process of dematerialisation of shares Mr. Ratnakar Nawghare - Company Secretary is authorised to approve transmission of shares, name deletion, issue of letter of confirmations etc. and the same gets confirmed by the Board in their subsequent meeting.